Sindangan: Saint Joseph the Worker Town Fiesta- May 1 (Labor's Day)

-Sinulog Festival- Siari's Feast Day (3rd Sunday of January)
+Sinulog Festival - Siari's Feast Day

-In honor of the Santo Nino de Cebu, a grand fluvial procession at the eve of the fiesta is celebrated in Barangay Siari.
+The second parish in Sindangan in the Barangay of Siari honors their patron saint, Santo Nino de Cebu, every third Sunday of January where a grand fluvial procession at the eve of the fiesta is celebrated.
 On the day of the fiesta, a street dance procession is held and a Sinulog Dance Competition follows at the end of the procession.

 Pasidungog Festival

-One of Sindangan's grand festival in honor of the school and the town's patron saint itself - Saint Joseph the Worker.
-Saint Joseph College's Founding Anniversary happens on March 19 during the Solemnity of Saint Joseph, the Husband of Mary.
+It is one of Sindangan's grand festivals in honor of the town's patron saint itself — Saint Joseph the Worker.
+The parish dedicated to the said patron is the first and oldest in Sindangan, and is also the biggest of all the parishes in the Diocese of Dipolog.
+Saint Joseph College's founding anniversary happens on March 19 during the Solemnity of Saint Joseph, the Husband of Mary.

 Linggo ng Sindangan

 An annual celebration that commemorates the municipal charter day of Sindangan.
-The celebration usually starts on the 17th of December and ends on 22nd.
-During the course of the week-long event, competitions and shows are usually held such as trade fairs, amateur boxing, motorcross, singing competitions, firework shows, and many more.
+The celebration usually starts on 17 December and ends on 22 December.
+During the course of the week-long event, competitions and shows are usually held such as trade fairs, amateur boxing, motocross, singing competitions, firework shows, and many more.
 Mainly, the celebration is highlighted by a beauty pageant competition.
 Dubbed as the biggest beauty pageant in the entire Zamboanga Peninsula region, the annual search for the Binibining Sindangan has caused headlines and draws hundreds of applicants from throughout the country with its prestigious production and generous grand and consolation prizes.
-The winner of the most recent competition, which took place in December 2022, took home a brand-new car along with a cash reward of 500,000 pesos.
+The winner of the most recent competition, which took place in December 2023, took home a brand-new car along with a cash reward of ₱500,000 and a round trip ticked to the United States.